Test settings have changed in Blackboard Ultra and the arrangements for conducting an exam have also been updatedthis year.

 Only one random access code may be generated prior to the test.
 This code is automatically generated in the form of a 6-digit numerical code when you check the ‘Access code required’ option, which will be the case for ALL online in-person Exams using BB tests.

-Module coordinators will attend the face-to-face examination for their module.
+Module coordinators will attend the face-to-face examination for their module (for the first 30 minutes).
 If it is not possible to attend, arrange a substitute.
 Being physically present for the examination enables the Module coordinators to generate a second access code 30 minutes after the exams starts and to circulate this code with the exam team.

 Module coordinators can liaise with the exams office via eosstaff@aber.ac.uk prior to exam day to discover which invigilating staff will be in attendance during their exam and collate their names and usernames.